vmvaughn/100-days-of-code/r1-log.md

 ##R1D16: Added margins and background colors to responsive design.
 Project complete and submitted for FCC cert.

 ##R1D17: Setup git local and remote repos for fcc-landing-page project.
 Reviewed FCC example for content, layout, and responsiveness in prep to begin project.
 Reviewed tests to pass.
 Decided on content for page.
 GitHub repo here: https://github.com/vmvaughn/fcc-landing-page

+##R1D18: Added starting html.
+Passed 13 of 16 tests that were my objective for today.